Dre Campbell Farm

 These little critters can do a great deal of damage to trees and shrubs if you let them get out of control.
 The good news is that you don’t need to douse your yard with chemicals to get rid of tent caterpillars.

-There are a number of natural methods you can try to eliminate these pests and their unsightly tents.
-In this article, we’ll explore some easy, natural solutions to tent caterpillar infestations.
+You can try several natural methods to eliminate these pests and their unsightly tents.
+This article explores easy, natural solutions for tent caterpillar infestations.

 Identification